langet0695/pupdate/README.md

 Scheduled operations (e.g. backups and pupdates) are orchestrated through Cron jobs that run shell scripts inside of the host running the app.

 User triggered activites, e.g. subscription and unsubscription, are handled through emails sent to a centralized GMail inbox.
 This inbox leverages filters and Apps Scripts trigger user management activites.

+## TODO's / Future Improvements
+- Get multi stage deploy working with .env file
+- Improve error response handling on by adding messges to return to the user based on error type
+- Add automated unit testing
+- Find a way to enable automated triggers from inbound emails.
+Will allow immediate response to user activites
+- Build customization interface so that users can define parameters that customize their pupdate experience

 ## Deployment